kr-colab/disperseNN2/docs/source/usage.rst

 Workflow
 ^^^^^^^^
-This section describes the command line flags associated with each step in the workflow; for a complete, worked example with code, see :doc:`vignette`.
+This section describes the command line flags associated with each step in the workflow; for a complete, worked example, see :doc:`vignette`.

 A typical ``disperseNN2`` workflow involves five steps: